-Coronavirus, economy, election, plus the common increase in anxiety and depression of perimenopause and menopause — it’s no surprise a record number of women are asking our coaches, physicians, and forums about mental and emotional health.
+With all that is happening in the world today, plus the common increase in anxiety and depression in perimenopause and menopause — it’s no surprise a record number of women are asking our physicians, dietitians, and in our community about behavioral changes and taking care of their emotional health.

-First, we’d like to make very clear that anyone who is considering suicide or self-harm, anyone who feels their emotional state is putting them or someone around them in danger, needs to contact a mental health professional right away.
+First, we’d like to make very clear that any woman who is depressed, considering suicide or self-harm, anyone who feels their emotional state is putting them or someone around them in danger, needs to contact a mental health professional right away.

 The information in this article is meant to help those with mild or moderate symptoms of anxiety and/or depression.
 It does not replace care from a licensed health care provider.

-We talked with our coaches to see what sorts of questions they were hearing from women, and the resources and advice they were sharing.
+We talked with our dietitians who coach women in menopause, to see what sorts of questions they were hearing from women, and the resources and advice they were sharing.

-Coach Jessica Gingrich told us that yes, there is definitely an uptick in women asking for mental and emotional health resources.
+Jessica Gingrich, Gennev Dietitian, told us that yes, there is definitely an uptick in women asking for mental and emotional health resources.
 Common questions include:

 Most likely, yes!
 As Jessica says, it’s important to normalize the idea that perimenopause often causes an increase in anxiety.
 Considering the extra concerns we have in 2020, increases in emotions are totally understandable.
 It’s also important for people to understand that the use of medications for the short term to support a feeling of an emotional “steady state” is normal, healthy, and safe.

-Coach Katie Linville has also noticed many more women looking for relief from emotional symptoms on their coaching calls.
-Here are some she’s been hearing:
+Katie Linville, Gennev Dietitian, has also noticed many more women looking for relief from emotional symptoms on their coaching calls.
+Here are some of the things she’s been hearing:

 Katie says often when women ask this question, they’re beating themselves up that they’re “not doing enough.”
 It’s important to first work through any feelings of guilt and shame they may be burdened with.
 She also suggests women consider therapy — even if feelings of not being “strong enough” are mild or aren’t apparently interfering with life, therapy can still be really beneficial.
 Seeking help is a normal, healthy response, and if it helps a woman deal with the challenges of 2020 and/or menopause, why not do it?